cdong1012/cdong1012.github.io/_posts/2020-09-05-Reversing-kr-1.md

 I've been working at Union Pacific for the network design team, so I have not had much practice with reverse engineering lately.

-Since [FLARE-on 2020](http://flare-on.com/) from FireEye is coming next weekend, I figure that I should do some reversing this weekend to prepare for it.
+Since [FLARE-On 2020](http://flare-on.com/) from FireEye is coming next weekend, I figure that I should do some reversing this weekend to prepare for it.

 I have picked [Reversing.kr](http://reversing.kr/index.php) to practice mainly because they have a lot of good Windows challenges for me to do.
 I have been trying to find them in normal CTFs, but most of them only makes reversing challenges for Linux machine.